sirosfoundation/web-wallet-selector/README.md

 This extension solves a key problem in the digital identity ecosystem: **wallet selection**.
 When a website requests credentials using the W3C Digital Credentials API, this extension:

 1. **Intercepts the API call** - Captures calls to `navigator.credentials.get` for digital identity requests
+2. **Protocol-aware routing** - Filters wallets by supported protocols (OpenID4VP, mDoc, W3C VC)
-2. **Presents a modal dialog** - Shows users a list of their configured wallet providers
+3. **Presents a modal dialog** - Shows users a list of compatible wallet providers
-3. **Allows wallet selection** - Users choose which wallet to use for the credential request
+4. **Allows wallet selection** - Users choose which wallet to use for the credential request
+5. **OpenID4VP support** - Full implementation with JAR, Presentation Exchange, and DCQL
+6. **JWT verification callbacks** - Wallets can provide their own signature verification
-4. **Provides fallback** - Users can opt to use the browser's native digital credentials implementation
+7. **Provides fallback** - Users can opt to use the browser's native digital credentials implementation
-5. **Works across browsers** - Compatible with Chrome, Firefox, and Safari
+8. **Works across browsers** - Compatible with Chrome, Firefox, and Safari
-6. **Manages multiple wallets** - Comprehensive wallet management with wwWallet integration
+9. **Manages multiple wallets** - Comprehensive wallet management with wwWallet integration

 ## 🔐 Use Case